-North Tyneside Council undertook automatic (continuous) monitoring at 1 sites during 2023.
-Table A.1 in Appendix A shows the details of the automatic monitoring sites.
+North Tyneside Council undertook automatic (continuous) monitoring at 1 site during 2023 for nitrogen dioxide and fine particulates located on Coast Road A1058 Wallsend.
+Table A.1 in Appendix A:Monitoring Results shows the details of the automatic monitoring site.
 Local authorities do not have to report annually on the following pollutants: 1,3 butadiene, benzene, carbon monoxide and lead, unless local circumstances indicate there is a problem.
 Historic monitoring for benzene did not determine any concerns over this pollutant level and monitoring is no longer carried out.
-The automatic monitoring results for North Tyneside Council real time monitoring station on the Coast Road can be viewed on the Air Quality England Website.
+The automatic monitoring results for North Tyneside Council real time monitoring station on the Coast Road can be viewed on the Air Quality England Website only monthly reports are ratified.
+The results of ratified adjusted data for NO2, PM10 and PM2.5 is provided in Appendix A tables A.2, A.3, A.7, and A.8, and the results are discussed in section 3.2.
 The site is owned and maintained by the Urban Observatory and located on the Coast Road in Wallsend.